rstinejr/FindingJsonDotNet/README.md

 6. ```cd src```
 7. ```dotnet build```.
 Or, to build and run, ```dotnet run```

-If you want to use Json.Net in a VisualStudio project, use NuGet to import package Newtonsoft.Json:
+If you want to use Json.Net in your own VisualStudio project, use NuGet to import package Newtonsoft.Json:
 1. Right click on *References* in the Solutions pane
 2. Select "Manage NuGet Packages..."